Smart Cities Research Institute

 The Institute will focus on making cities accessible to their resident populations; reducing congestion and enhancing economic productivity; decarbonising urban travel; and improving human health.
 The Institute will bring together Swinburne’s world-class expertise with the know-how of our key partners in government and industry to examine two overarching objectives:

 - identifying and removing the barriers to the scale-up and acceleration of urban innovation

 - developing disruptive interventions and technologies to leap-frog or create step-changes in key urban domains.

-Three research themes central to sustainable urban development will define the Institute's problem space.
+Our four research themes central to sustainable urban development will define the Institute's problem space.

 Future urban mobility

 To make cities accessible to their resident populations we will draw on our expertise in: complex systems modelling of existing land-use and transport in cities and alternative urban forms/densities; transport demand/supply modelling; emerging and future modes of urban mobility; social surveys (CATI), data mining, econometric and choice modelling; low- or zero-emission transport solutions; and smart mobile citizenry.